Flaming Star: Development

-The film was based on Clare Huffaker's novel Flaming Lance, which was published in 1958.
+The film was based on Clair Huffaker's novel Flaming Lance, which was published in 1958.

 Film rights were purchased by 20th Century Fox and Nunally Johnson was assigned to write the script.
 It was originally titled The Brothers of Flaming Arrow, then Flaming Lance.
 In May 1958, Fox announced that a film version would start shooting the following month.
 Johnson later recalled that the studio "said they couldn't make it because it would cost too much for a Western and a Western couldn't get in as much as it would cost, something like that."

 Huffaker was asked to make rewrites.
 "I took two weeks rewriting the script and only ten days of the book," he said.
 "I hate to say it, but in rewriting the script, I think it makes a better story than my original."

 Frank Sinatra and Marlon Brando were originally slated to play the brothers before Fox decided to cast Presley in the lead role.
 Presley's previous film, G.I.
 Blues, had been a success at the box office and had led to one of his best-selling albums.
 Determined to be taken seriously as an actor, though, Presley asked for roles with fewer songs.

 "Physically he's right," said producer David Weisbart, who had produced Presley's first film, Love Me Tender.
 "His Army training and the athletic interests he picked up there have left him in superb condition.
 He probably always was graceful... but now his grace is trained and refined and developed.
 What's more his slight Mississippi accent is no problem in a film set in West Texas."

 Director Don Siegel shot tests with Presley wearing dark contact lenses, but decided that they detracted from Presley's acting too much and discarded them.